Travel, Stay and Culture training

 Australia Living Expenses for Students: Public vs Private Universities

-The cost of living in Australia for Indian students is also affected by the type of university, whether it is a public or price university.
+The cost of living in Australia for Indian students is also affected by the type of university, whether it is a public or private university.
 The public universities in Australia are funded by the state government or through some subsidies, whereas Private Universities are funded by investors and require tuition fees from students.

 Here is a difference between the tuition fees of both types of universities included in the cost of living in Australia for students: